apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 </td>
 <td>

-A document to populate in the Studio Explorer's editor on load.
+A GraphQL document (eg, query or mutation) to populate in the Studio Explorer's editor on load.

 If you omit this, the Explorer initially loads an example query based on your schema.